 Congratulations!
 We look forward to having you begin your career as a lawyer here at Texas Law.
 A scholarship award signifies your hard work and accomplishments.
-It is also a reflection of our community of generous alumni and friends who want you to have a great experience in law school.
-They are investing in you and your success.
-Please take a moment to read through what is required of all our scholarship recipients.
+It is also a reflection of our community of generous alumni and friends who are invested in your success in the legal profession and at the Law School.
+Please review what is required and expected of all our scholarship recipients.

 - “Thank You” Requirements

 We place a very high value on gratitude and acknowledgment.
-Thanking your scholarship donor, their family, or the person whom the scholarship is named for is a very important piece of this gratitude.
+Sending thanks to your scholarship donor is a very important expression of this gratitude.

 - Submit a Thank You Letter

-All scholarship recipients must write formal thank you letters for each alum or friend of the Law School associated with their scholarship.
+All scholarship recipients must write thank you letters for each donor associated with their scholarship.
 All letters will be reviewed by the Alumni Relations and Development office.
-If recipients do not complete the thank you letter(s) as required by the stated deadline, scholarships will be canceled and funds forfeited for the year.
-Please review the guidelines for submitting thank you letters, including tips, deadlines, and frequently asked questions.
-The deadline for submitting your letter(s) for review is listed on this Scholarship Letter Submission Guide (PDF).
+If recipients do not complete the thank you letter(s) by the deadline, scholarships will be canceled and funds forfeited for the year.
+Please review the Scholarship Letter Submission Guide, which includes writing tips, deadlines, and frequently asked questions.

 - Scholarship Celebration Event

 Scholarship recipients are invited and expected to attend a scholarship celebration event (usually a luncheon) with donors.
 Students, alumni, and friends have found this connection very meaningful.
-Should the Law School host the event this year, you will receive an email with details.
+Information about the event will be emailed in the beginning of the fall semester.

 - Submit a Thank You Letter